karthik340/Chat-Application/README.md

-Chat server is built using C.
+Chat server is built using C.<br />
-Chat client is built using JavaSwing.
+Chat client is built using JavaSwing.<br />
 First run the server program and then client.

 Client can be run using eclipse or other IDE.